MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 Release-time and tracking-time considerations are described (as well as implemented) separately.

 ### Release time

 At release time, PRT decides whether to release each particle or to terminate it unreleased.

 If the release cell is active, the particle will be released at the specified coordinates.

 If the release cell is inactive, behavior is determined by the `DRAPE` option.
 If the `DRAPE` option is enabled, the particle will be "draped" down to and released from the top-most active cell beneath it, if any.
-If there is no active cell underneath the particle in any layer, or if `DRAPE` is not enabled, the particle will terminate with status code 8.
+If there is no active cell underneath the particle in any layer, or if `DRAPE` is not enabled, the particle will terminate unreleased (with status code 8).

-**Note**: Since under the Newton formulation dry cells can remain active, the `DRAPE` option will not be applied when Newton is enabled.
+**Note**: Since under the Newton formulation dry cells can remain active, the `DRAPE` option has no effect when Newton is enabled.
 Vertical tracking behavior with Newton can be configured with tracking-time settings.

 ```mermaid
 flowchart LR